 Children and young people and/or their relevant persons can appeal to the Sheriff against decisions made by Children's Hearings.
-In 2015/16, 777 children and young people had appeals concluded.
-The 9.7% decrease in the year was the first for nine years.
+In 2016/17, 740 children and young people had appeals concluded.
+The 4.8% decrease from 2015/16 was the second consecutive drop.